trihai306/autoapp/resources/js/FE/README.md

-# Ecme - The Ultimate Next.js & TypeScript Web Template
+# Lionsoftware - The Ultimate Next.js & TypeScript Web Template

-Ecme is a modern and responsive admin dashboard template built with Next.js and TypeScript.
+Lionsoftware is a modern and responsive admin dashboard template built with Next.js and TypeScript.
 Designed to provide a highly customizable and easy-to-use platform for building admin interfaces, it includes a variety of reusable components, pre-designed pages, and dynamic features.

 This template is perfect for developing dashboards, web applications, CRM systems, e-commerce backends, and more.
-Whether you're building a small-scale admin panel or a large-scale enterprise application, Ecme is designed to be flexible and scalable.
+Whether you're building a small-scale admin panel or a large-scale enterprise application, Lionsoftware is designed to be flexible and scalable.

 Key Features:
 - **Next.js Framework**: Built with the powerful Next.js framework, offering server-side rendering (SSR) out of the box.